ranjithae/8086-Assignments/assignment1/dataset 1/readme.md

 # CATS Vs DOGS

-As we can figure out from the name itself this dataset is about pet owners.
-It gives a detailed information on the number of household people for 1000 in each state in USA.
-The number of dogs and cats in each state and the percentage of dogs and cats being owned as pets by households
+I got interested by the name itself "CatsVsDOgs".This dataset is about household pet owners in USA.
+It gives a detailed information on the number of household people in count of 1000, number of cats and dogs, how many own a pet etc..The number of dogs and cats in each state and the percentage of dogs and cats being owned as pets by households.
+Very interesting to people who love pets.

 The data is in excel format.
 It has 12 columns and 49 rows covering the states of USA.